SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Description: runs the given query at the cursor, not updating the state.
 - Arguments (in order, or named):
   - text: text of the query (as a string).
-- Response payload: an instance of the `QueryResult` object.
+- Response payload: an instance of the `CommandData` object.
 - Error payload: a `null` value.
 - Failure mode: recoverable failure.